-- Patients with severe bleeding: - In case of negative detection of a DOAC, the result supports the clinically indicated treatment, e.g., that no DOAC antidote is required. - If positive for a DOAC, the result supports administration of an antidote or mechanical intervention.
-A quantitative test can further help guide the physician's decision. - Patients with indication for an intervention, e.g., in trauma surgery or neurology: - o If negative for a DOAC, the result supports the indication for surgical intervention or therapy with a fibrinolytic agent. - If positive for a DOAC, the result supports postponement of surgery, mechanical intervention for stroke, or administration of a DOAC antidote.
+- Patients with severe bleeding: - o In case of negative detection of a DOAC, the result supports the clinically indicated treatment, e.g., that no DOAC antidote is required. - If positive for a DOAC, the result supports administration of an antidote or mechanical intervention.
+A quantitative test can further help guide the physician's decision. - Patients with indication for an intervention, e.g., in trauma surgery or neurology: - If negative for a DOAC, the result supports the indication for surgical intervention or therapy with a fibrinolytic agent. - If positive for a DOAC, the result supports postponement of surgery, mechanical intervention for stroke, or administration of a DOAC antidote.
 An additional quantitative test can help guide the physician's decision.

-These procedures are illustrated in the following flowchart:
+These procedures are illustrated in the following flowchart and were published in 2024, see section IV:

-In Germany, the DOAC Dipstick test is now used at more than 200 hospitals and it is used internationally in Australia, Brazil, France, Italy, Lithuania, Austria, Spain, the Czech Republic and an increasing number of other countries.
-Several publications by internationally recognized user groups document consistent results of the DOAC Dipstick test, thereby reinforcing the safety and importance of DOAC Dipstick for the diagnosis of DOACs in general medicine, emergency medicine, trauma surgery, neurology and cardiology.
+In Germany, the DOAC Dipstick test is now used at more than 300 hospitals, and it is used internationally in Australia, Austria, Brazil, the Czech Republic, Estonia, France, Italy, Lithuania, Portugal, Spain, and an increasing number of other countries.
+Several publications by internationally recognized user groups document consistent results of the DOAC Dipstick test, and the DOASENSE POCT has been included in various international guidelines, thereby reinforcing the safety and importance of DOAC Dipstick for the diagnosis of DOACs in general medicine, emergency medicine, trauma surgery, neurology and cardiology.